 EPI 570.
 Infectious Disease Dynamics: Theory and Methods.
-Spring Semester
+Spring Semester, 3 credits.

-This course the theory, mathematical framework, and quantitative methods for investigating the mechanics of infectious disease dynamics.
-Students will learn: why these models are used in infectious disease research compared to other quantitative methods; how to read and evaluate the epidemiological literature on epidemic modeling across many specific diseases; and hands-on skills to develop basic computational models for epidemic spread.
-Class hours will be evenly split between lecture and computer lab time each week.
+This course the theory, mathematical framework, and computational methods for investigating the mechanics of infectious disease dynamics.
+Students learn why these models are used in infectious disease epidemiology, compared to other quantitative methods; how to read and evaluate the epidemiological modeling literature across many disease areas; and hands-on skills to develop computational models for epidemics.
+Class hours are split between lecture, discussion, and computer labs each week.

 EPI 512.
 Current Topics in Infectious Disease Epidemiology.
 Fall Semester, 1 credit.